 As part of the U.S. Trade Facilitation and Trade Enforcement Act, U.S. Customs and Border Protection (CBP) has increased enforcement of trade non-compliance, including circumvention of duties.

-As of January this year, CBP was enforcing 328 AD/CVD orders on approximately 149 commodities from 39 countries.
+As of June 2018, CBP was enforcing 445 AD/CVD orders on approximately 150 commodities from 46 countries.
 China is the subject of the greatest number of orders by far, while India, Taiwan, Korea and Japan round out the top five.
+The top commodity groups impacted by AD/CVD orders include, Iron/Steel Mill, Miscellaneous, Chemicals, Iron/Steel Pipe, and Iron/Steel Other.

-CBP is expected to further increase vigilance and enforcement in this area going forward.
+CBP continues to maintain vigilance and enforcement in this area going forward.

 What can I do to make sure I don’t get hit with high duties?